-10.2 Validating against hardware: system-litmus-harness
+Validating against hardware: system-litmus-harness

-Hardware testing is an important aspect in gaining confidence in any relaxed memory model, and without thorough evaluation of a range of microarchitecture it would not be possible to make strong claims of soundness of such a model.
+Hardware testing is an important aspect in gaining confidence in any relaxed memory model, and without 3942 thorough evaluation of a range of microarchitecture it would not be possible to make strong claims of soundness 3943 of such a model.
+3944

-However, testing systems-level features on hardware is much more challenging than the previous userlevel features (including for instruction fetch as the required cache mainteance instructions were all unprivileged).
+However, testing systems-level features on hardware is much more challenging than the previous user-level 3945 features (including for instruction fetch as the required cache mainteance instructions were all unprivileged).
 Testing virtual memory requires a setup running at least at EL1, both to be able to run the TLB maintenance instructions and to enable catching of any generated exceptions.
+3948

-An obvious choice for this would be klitmus7, an experimental version of litmus TODO: ?CITE?which produces a kernel module that runs at EL1.
-However, kernel modules run as a part of the Linux kernel and any attempts to modify the currently in-use translation tables or exception vectors would interfere with Linux's operations.
-Using klitmus7 would therefore require a custom kernel as well as test infrastructure.
+An obvious choice for this would be klitmus7, an experimental version of litmus TODO: ?CITE?which produces 3949 a kernel module that runs at EL1.
+However, kernel modules run as a part of the Linux kernel and any attempts to 3950 modify the currently in-use translation tables or exception vectors would interfere with Linux's operations.
+Using 3951 klitmus7 would therefore require a custom kernel as well as test infrastructure.
+3952